 During the critical patient event, participants should establish a leader (leadership) to delegate tasks and coordinate the team's efforts in caring for the patient.
-Prior to initiating interventions, the team leader should discuss the patient's status and plan of care with the team members (brief).
+Prior to initiating interventions, the team leader should discuss the patient's status and care plan with the team members (brief).